-Notes: This table reports estimates on the effect of EXIM's shutdown on aggregate exports at the product-by-destination level taken from BACI.
+Notes: This figure plots the point estimates and 95% confidence intervals of the effect of EXIM's shutdown on aggregate exports at the (6-digit) HS-by-destination level from the event study defined in equation (3) with product-destination-year and origin country-year fixed effects.
 The dependent variable is the exports growth rate of origin country o (exporter) to destination country d (importer) of product p at time t relative to 2014 (the year prior to the shock), and is defined as $\Delta Y{p,o,d,t} = (Y{p,o,d,t} - Y{p,o,d,2014})/[(Y{p,o,d,t} + Y{p,o,d,2014}) \times 0.5]$.
 The sample includes a control group of other exporter countries o with similar export patterns as the US.
-EXIM intensity (EXIM{po}) in columns 1-5 is defined as the total amount of EXIM (in \$) over total exports (in \$) over the period 2007-2010.
-In column 6, EXIM{po} $\geq 0.45\%$ is an indicator variable for a product being in the top quartile of treatment value.
-In columns 1-3, the coefficients and standard errors are identical by construction of the midpoint growth estimator (Beaumont, Matray and Xu, 2024).
-Standard errors are clustered at the HS-4 level, and are reported in the line below the point estimate in parenthesis, and p-values are reported in brackets below them.
+EXIM intensity (EXIM{po}) is defined as the total amount of EXIM (in \$) over total exports (in \$) over the period 2007-2010.
+Standard errors are clustered at the product level.

-and not a generic firm-level credit shock, its shutdown allows us to learn more about the exact nature of financing in the trade cost function.
+Decomposing the margins of adjustment.
+Because EXIM is a trade financing specific shock and not a generic firm-level credit shock, its shutdown allows us to learn more about the exact nature of financing in the trade cost function.

-Motivated by trade models where firms face both fixed and variable exports costs (Ghironi and Melitz, 2005), we decompose export growth at the product-year level into three additive margins: intensive (export growth to a destination we observe both before and after 2014), entry (export growth to destinations not present before 2014) and exit (export growth to destinations we no longer observe after 2014).
+Motivated by trade models where firms face both fixed and variable export costs (Ghironi and Melitz, 2005), we decompose export growth at the product-year level into three additive margins: intensive (export growth to a destination we observe both before and after 2014), entry (export growth to destinations not present before 2014) and exit (export growth to destinations we no longer observe after 2014).